prakash-ukhalkar/NLP/README.md

 Whether you're a student, a self-learner, or someone transitioning into data science, this repo provides a clear, structured path to understanding the fundamental concepts of NLP.

-### Focus Areas
+### **Focus Areas**

-• **NLTK & SpaCy Mastery**: Deep-dive into NLP libraries like NLTK, SpaCy, and text preprocessing techniques.
+* **NLTK & SpaCy Mastery**: Deep-dive into NLP libraries like NLTK, SpaCy, and text preprocessing techniques.
-• **Text Processing**: Feature engineering, tokenization, stemming, lemmatization, and text vectorization.
+* **Text Processing**: Feature engineering, tokenization, stemming, lemmatization, and text vectorization.
-• **Algorithm Implementation**: Step-by-step implementation of classic NLP algorithms with detailed explanations.
+* **Algorithm Implementation**: Step-by-step implementation of classic NLP algorithms with detailed explanations.
-• **Storytelling**: Every analysis is accompanied by clear, educational markdown explanations and practical business applications.
+* **Storytelling**: Every analysis is accompanied by clear, educational markdown explanations and practical business applications.

 ## Repository Structure